 He serves on the Board of Advisors for Eastern Bank and WGBH (public broadcasting), among others.
 He also served on the Massachusetts Budget and Policy Center, the Massachusetts Nonprofit Network, Kids Count Advisory, and Roxbury Community College Board of Directors, as well as the City of Boston's Compensation Advisory Group and the City of Brockton Redevelopment Authority.

 Michael has received numerous local and national awards for leadership and advocacy and is frequently requested as a keynote speaker and panelist on a wide range of civil rights and health policy issues.
 In 2022, he received the Trailblazer Award from the Massachusetts Black Lawyers Association (MBLA), as well as a leadership award from the Jewish Alliance for Law and Social Action.

-Mr. Curry earned a Bachelor's of Arts from Macalester College in St. Paul, Minnesota and a Doctorate of Jurisprudence from New England School of Law, and later graduated from the inaugural class of the Executive Leadership Council's Pipeline to Leadership Program.
+Mr. Curry is a regular commentator on the local Public Radio Broadcast/WBUR Boston, WGBH Radio, as well as on television with WGBH, WBZ, and New England Cable News/NBC Boston, on a wide range of political, cultural, and social issues.
+He earned a Bachelor of Arts from Macalester College in St. Paul, Minnesota, and a Doctorate of Jurisprudence from New England School of Law, and later graduated from the inaugural class of the Executive Leadership Council's Pipeline to Leadership Program.